-A few species of whale are thankfully recovering, including the western South Atlantic humpback, but the actual number depends largely on the creature’s habitat.
-And of course, plastic pollution, which struggles to be regulated, as well as warmer oceans have led to the decline of whales and their food sources.
+A few whale species are thankfully recovering, including the western South Atlantic humpback, but the actual number depends mainly on the creature’s habitat.
+And, of course, plastic pollution, which struggles to be regulated, and warmer oceans have led to the decline of whales and their food sources.

 So what does this mean for the new commission?
-Given that the Japanese government removed itself from the International Whaling Commission in 2018 to resume whaling within their own waters, it might be expected that resistance will continue, depopulating Japan of many of its marine creatures.
+Given that the Japanese government removed itself from the International Whaling Commission in 2018 to resume whaling within its own waters, resistance might be expected to continue, depopulating Japan of many of its marine creatures.

-Thankfully, many species of shark follow a smaller migratory chart than whales, circling the waters of the United States.
-Others migrate thousands of miles in search of food, warmer conditions and mating grounds.
+Thankfully, many shark species follow a smaller migratory chart than whales, circling the waters of the United States.
+Others migrate thousands of miles for food, warmer conditions and mating grounds.
 The concept of specific human-enforced boundaries, therefore, presents a problem when it comes to both environmental and ocean-going issues.
 And since there’s also been a degree of resistance from the Americas, especially Peru and Ecuador, illegal fishing is expected to continue.
-Peru is also responsible for feeding Hong Kong’s shark fin exports, a trade that risks being largely unregulated due to the easy access both countries have to each other.
+Peru is also responsible for feeding Hong Kong’s shark fin exports, a trade that risks being largely unregulated due to both countries' easy access to each other.

 So where does this leave the most recent ruling?
-While an outright ban would be preferable, this latest decision appears to be one of the most significant in recent history.
+While an outright ban is preferable, this latest decision is one of the most significant in recent history.
 Breaking regulations for CITES or with CITE-listed species could result in the temporary closure of existing trade, an action with some financial hurt but not an overly harsh measure.

 The good news is that most other countries in CITES are keen to implement this ruling, as 70% of the requiem family stands endangered.
 Sharks are a crucial part of the ecosystem, as a top predator and clean up crew for much dead life.
 Without them, the increased numbers of other marine life, such as green turtles, could lead to the overgrazing of seagrass beds.

-Sharks are far from the menace they’re portrayed to be, only mistakenly biting some humans who appear in their natural habitats.
-Which is exactly how we should be viewing the situation.
-Encroaching every part of the globe, humanity has hunted untold numbers of species to extinction without bothering to understand their greater role in the Earth’s vast ecosystem.
-Hopefully, this new ruling comes in time to stop the latest in a series of increasing extinctions.
+Sharks are far from the menace they’re portrayed as, only mistakenly biting some humans who appear in their natural habitats, which is precisely how we should be viewing the situation.
+Encroaching every part of the globe, humanity has hunted untold species to extinction without bothering to understand their more significant role in the Earth’s vast ecosystem.
+Hopefully, this new ruling will stop the latest increasing number of extinctions.

 Only time will tell.